mtsu-data-science/non-profit-categorization/README.md

 * Install a Python version consistent with ">=3.10,<3.11"
 * Install poetry and pre-commit `pip install poetry pre-commit`
 * Once the above criteria are met, run `make get-started`

+### Exploring SageMaker Studio Lab Support

+[SageMaker Studio Lab](https://studiolab.sagemaker.aws/) is a free service provided by AWS which gives access to an online notebook service for working in Python Jupyter Notebooks.
+We are exploring this as an option for folks to either start with as they are getting onboarded to the project or in situations where someone does not have a powerful enough of a computer, can use this as a permanent option.
+Initially this will only be intended for working in notebooks since the necessary development tools for running black, isort, pre-commit, and pytest have not yet been added.